BlackPearlOrigin/blackpearlorigin/README.md

 ## How can I contribute?

 We welcome any contributions to the project, be it code, translations, or just general feedback.
-You can check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information on how to contribute.
+You can check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information on how to contribute via code.
 Please remember that translations are managed differently than code contributions as mentioned below.

-## Translations:
+## Translations

 Project Black Pearl supports full localization.
 Instructions to help translate the project can be found in [LOCALIZATION.md](./LOCALIZATION.md).